 How did it start?

 The China-Australia economic and political relationship began in 1972 when China was officially recognized by Canberra in place of Taiwan.
 Throughout the 1990s, the two countries had a good rapport and saw financial growth.
-While friction was always there, it was still a friendly relationship shared by the two countries.
-This resulted in China being Australia’s biggest investor, accounting for 39 percent of Australia’s exports and 27 percent of its imports as stated by the Australian Bureau of Statistics.
+While friction was always there, it was still a friendly relationship shared between the two countries.
+This resulted in China being the country’s biggest investor, accounting for 39 percent of its exports and 27 percent of its imports as stated by the Australian Bureau of Statistics.

-The Chinese Investment in Australia Database (CHIIA) at the Australian National University noted that Chinese investment in Australia fell over 60 percent in 2020.
-Tallying the data with UN’s statistics of 42 percent deterioration in foreign banking globally, the 60 percent fall is concerning, especially as Australia is striving to bounce back from the impacts of the pandemic.
+The Chinese Investment in Australia Database (CHIIA) at the Australian National University noted that Chinese investment in the country fell by over 60 percent in 2020.
+Tallying the data with the UN’s statistics of 42 percent deterioration in foreign banking globally, the 60 percent fall is concerning, especially as Australia is striving to bounce back from the impacts of the pandemic.

-The trade war will definitely hurt Australia’s chances for a fast recovery, especially if it keeps unofficially boycotting China from making further investments.
+The trade war will definitely hurt the country’schances for a fast recovery, especially if it keeps unofficially boycotting China from making further investments.
 China too, in return, has curbed its coal supply-demand from Australia.
-If this continues, the Organization for Economic Cooperation and Development has stated that this fallout will hurt Australia, with some experts stating that 6 percent of its GDP will be affected.
+If this continues, the Organization for Economic Cooperation and Development has stated that this fallout will hurt the country, with some experts stating that 6 percent of its GDP will be affected.

-Australia is also is heavily dependant on China to bring in investments.
+Australia is also heavily dependent on China to bring in investments.
 If an all-out trade war does begin, Beijing has much less to lose as compared to Canberra.
-Add to this, Australia is also considering taking China to the World Trade Organization (WTO) over the many disputes regarding the tariffs, adding fuel to the already raging fire.
+Add to this, the country is also considering taking China to the World Trade Organization (WTO) over the many disputes regarding the tariffs, adding fuel to the already raging fire.

 Many prominent Australian citizens are trying to mend the frays between the two nations.
 Former PM John Howard has even advised PM Scot Morrison to set up meetings with Xi Jinping to iron out the issues and re-establish their good ties.
 Professor Steven Tsang of the SOAS China Institute says that it should also be noted that finding a middle ground should not be seen as a defeat on Australia’s part.